How Venmo and PayPal Changed B2B Payments

 B2C psychology for B2B payments

-For example, credit card processing fees can add up quickly and drain revenue that could be used for other resources.
+For example, credit card processing fees can add up and drain revenue that could be used for other resources.
 And, while Venmo has moved consumers away from electronic checks and credit card payments towards ACH transfers, many businesses are still hardwired to use a company card.

 The Venmo of B2B?